debfantom/UCB_AI-ML_11.1_What_Drives_Car_Prices/README.md

 | Ridge Regression  | $6,135.70 | $4,137.15 | 0.77     |
 | Lasso Regression  | $6,135.71 | $4,137.15 | 0.77     |

-> The small difference between models indicates minimal multicollinearity and good data conditioning.
+> The best alpha values for Ridge and Lasso models are very very small so regularization has little to no effect.
+The result is that Ridge and Lasso models behave like the baseline Linear Regression model.

 ---